MichaelLeeHobbs/TCPinger/README.md

 # TCPinger
 TCP Health Monitor

 TCPinger is a highly configurable TCP Health monitor.
-It effectively pings multiple TCP endpoints on a defined interval and will optionally send an email alert if after
+It effectively pings multiple TCP endpoints on a defined interval and will optionally send an email alert after
 5 consecutive failures.

 ## Usage
- 1. Download the version appropriate for your OS from [releases][https://github.com/MichaelLeeHobbs/TCPinger/releases]
+ 1. Download the version appropriate for your OS from [releases](https://github.com/MichaelLeeHobbs/TCPinger/releases)
  2. Assuming you rename it to tcpinger or tcpinger.exe
  3. On first run TCPinger will generate the healthChecks.json
  4. The healthChecks.json file is made up of three sections - see below